TIBCOSoftware/flogo/README.md

 In addition, tooling to address the needs of the zero-code application developer is available via Flogo Web UI.
 Project Flogo and the tooling continue to evolve quickly, we recommend that you check out the videos and sign up for updates on the project to stay current.

-To get started today, refer to the [Flogo Documentation](https://tibcosoftware.github.io/flogo/)
+To get started today, refer to the [Flogo Documentation](https://tibcosoftware.github.io/flogo/) or start chatting with the team via the [project-flogo/Lobby Gitter Channel](https://gitter.im/project-flogo/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link).

 ### Extensions & IoT Solution Developer